- What Is It?

 Obesity is a growing concern.
-Recent statistics show that 30% of Americans meet the criteria for obesity.
 By medical standards, obesity is defined as having a body mass index (BMI) of over 30 kg/m2.
 While lifestyle modification remains the cornerstone for treatment, surgical options are becoming more popular.
 One of the surgical treatments for obesity is called gastric banding, commonly known as lap-band surgery.
 Some of the specifics of gastric banding will be addressed in this article.

 What is gastric banding?

-Laparoscopic adjustable gastric banding (LAGB) is a surgical procedure that involves the placement of an adjustable belt around the upper portion of the stomach.
+Laparoscopic adjustable gastric banding (LAGB) is a surgical procedure that involves the placement of an adjustable belt around the upper portion of the stomach using a laparascope.
 The band is made of silicone and can be tightened by adding saline to fill the band (like blowing air into a doughnut-shaped balloon).
-The band is connected to a port that is placed under the skin in the abdomen.
+The band is connected to a port that is placed under the skin of the abdomen.
 This port is used to introduce or remove saline into the band.